Quuxplusone/hexx/WALKTHRU.md

 Turn left.
 Open the purple door with the crystal key.
 Collect the silver key.
 (Open the wooden door.
 Collect a battle axe.)
 Open the grated door with the silver key.
 Kill the death knight.
 Open the purple door.
 There are two pits here.
-Jump into the left pit.
+Jump into either pit.
+(They go the same place.)
 (Collect mithril gloves, moon elixir, yellow n'egg.)
 Visit the bed and level up to Level 6.
 Open the grated door.